30 Super Effective Positive Affirmations You Can Use Every Day

 "I love ___ about myself."

-Sometimes the only remedy to ridding yourself of negative thoughts is replacing them.
-While it’s true that negative thoughts can be about a hundred times more potent than positive ones, there’s no time like the present to start replacing every negative thought with 2, 3, 5, or even 10 positive ones.
-Start with things like your curly hair, or beautiful eyes.
-Keep a running list, and refer to it often.
+While it's true that negative thoughts can be about a hundred times more potent than positive ones, it is still possible to replace a negative thought with two, three, five, or even ten positive ones.
+Start by complimenting yourself on your hair, your eyes, or even your outfit.
+Keep a running list of compliments, and refer to it whenever you need to dispel some negativity.

 "I am authentic."

-Eve Hogan says affirmation is “like holding the vision of what I know can be true.”
 One of the things you have the most control over is your own authenticity.
-No one can take it from you.
-No one can shape for you.
-It is something that only you can affirm.
+No one can take it from you; no one can shape it for you; it is something that only you can affirm.
+So, the next time you feel like your life is out of control, remind yourself of your own originality.

-According to Kelsey Aida, the affirmations you use should be “empowering, inspiring, and transformative.”
-They should inspire your actions and outlook.
-You won’t likely see change overnight, but with a repeated focus on the good, you will find that your confidence and self image will improve.
+According to self-empowerment blogger Kelsey Aida, the affirmations you use should be "empowering, inspiring, and transformative."
+You probably won't see change overnight, but with a repeated focus on the good and the tangible, you will find that your confidence and self-image will improve.

 "I am a kind and loving person."

-In order to effectively plan for the goals ahead of you, you need to know where you stand–the person you are, not who you will or want to be.
-Remember, you are affirming what is already true.
-The Association for Psychological Science states, “By focusing on the important qualities that make us who we are … we preserve our self-worth in the face of our shortcomings.”
+In order to effectively plan for the obstacles ahead of you, you need to know where you stand in the here and now instead of focusing on who you will be or who you want to be.
+Remember, you are affirming what is already true, not putting possibilities out there and hoping for the best.

 "I have a purpose."